-GardaWorld has clear policies on all of the issues above as part of ensuring that the highest standards of welfare are provided for personnel, whether in-house staff or contractors.
+GardaWorld has clear policies on all of the issues above to ensure that the highest standards of welfare are provided for personnel, whether in-house staff or contractors.
 GardaWorld prides itself on being a respected employer of choice and achieves this by providing competitive remuneration, the best available equipment taking account of the operating environment and other risks, safe and secure accommodation and life support relevant to the operating environment.